MIDDLE NEIGHBORHOODS

 Modest investments in middle neighborhoods can sustain these communities as safe, affordable places that offer a high quality of life and access to opportunity.

-NCST coordinates national Middle Neighborhoods activities in partnership with NeighborWorks America, including conducting research on neighborhood dynamics and developing policy proposals for supporting and investing in middle neighborhoods.
+NCST coordinates Middle Neighborhoods activities in partnership with NeighborWorks America, including conducting research on neighborhood dynamics and developing policy proposals for supporting and investing in middle neighborhoods.

 COMMUNITY OF PRACTICE

-1. Join and participate in the Listserv.
-This is the most direct way for CoP members to interact with each other.
+Join the ListservThis is the most direct way for CoP members to interact with each other.
 Share your questions and successes.

-2. Submit an article, news item, or resource idea for the newsletter to Marcia.
+Submit an article, news item, or resource ideaSend submissions for the newsletter to Marcia.

-3. Host a Middle Neighborhoods 101 webinar for people in your organization or community to help them learn about middle neighborhoods and launch a discussion on local opportunities.
-We will help you plan this and deliver the webinar with you.
+Host a Middle Neighborhoods 101 webinarHost a webinar for your organization or community to help them learn more about middle neighborhoods and start a discussion on local opportunities.
+We will help you plan this event and deliver the webinar.

-4. Submit an idea for a webinar topic to Marcia
+Submit an idea for a webinarSend useful webinar topics to Marcia.

-6. We can also help you convene a group of CoP members by interest rather than geography.
+Create an interest groupWe can help you convene a group of CoP members by area of interest to brainstorm and solve related topics.
 Past convenings have included city government representatives.

-7. Represent middle neighborhoods in local policy discussions.
-Access some talking points here.
+Help build policyRepresent middle neighborhoods in local policy discussions.
+We can help with talking points

-8. Propose and conduct a session on middle neighborhoods for conferences and other convenings or groups you participate in.
+Propose and conduct a session on middle neighborhoodsPropose and conduct an in-person or virtual session on middle neighborhoods for conferences or local meetings for groups you participate in.
 We’ll help with the proposal, recruiting panelists, planning, etc.

-Join the Listserv
+Join the CoP Google group

 PUBLICATIONS